 We <3 teachers!
 We have a few options to buy:

-a) You can purchase Unruly Splats on our website https://www.unrulysplats.com/shop
+a) You can see our membership options for Unruly Splats on our website at https://www.unrulysplats.com/memberships

-Our annual plans come with a 12-month warranty on anything broken for all products, send them back to us at any time for a replacement!
-Visit our pricing details page for more information.
+Our school memberships come with a lifetime warranty while in the plan for broken Splats.
+Send them back to us at any time for a replacement and we will cover the shipping!
+Visit our memberships page for more information.

 We hope you will be happy with your Splats, but should you need to make a return, you will have thirty (30) days from the date of purchase to request a return.
 Please reach out to us at firstname.lastname@example.org and we will do our best to make things right!